• Voor 17 uur besteld, dezelfde dag verzonden!

 Sort by:

 To combat worms, lice and (scabies) mites in small rodents.
-In handy squeeze pipette.
-Active for 4 weeks.
+In a handy squeeze pipette.
+Effective for 4 weeks.
 Beaphar Anti-Parasite is a veterinary medicine to combat worms, lice and (scabies) mites.
-In handy squeeze pipettes, which rule out overdose.
-The act
+In handy squeeze pipettes, which prevent overdosing.
+T

 Read more

 Veterinary medicine to combat scabies mites in guinea pigs and other rodents.
-Anti-Scabies is a remedy against scabies mites.
-The first signs of mite infection are redness of the skin and intense itching.
-The skin swells and wounds and scabs form around t
+Anti-Scabies is a remedy for scabies mites.
+The first signs of mite infection are redness of the skin and severe itching.
+The skin swells and wounds and crusts develop around th

 Read more